Jf-JIN/Pyinstaller-GUI/README.md

 ##### 版本说明   |   Version Descriptions:

+* v4.0.1:

+  * Removed the built-in PyInstaller feature because it affectes the behavior of the command-line terminal when using an external environment, leading to missing built-in Python libraries in the generated *.exe file.
+  * Added error tracking for software startup.
+Currently, error logs are only saved in the log folder without displaying a dialog prompt.

 * v4.0:
   * Added support for *.spec, *.pyw, *.pyd, *.spec, and *.txt (command-line files)
   * Added functionality for reading/loading command-line files